HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_options_spread_pods_across_nodes.md

 ## nodeName

 NodeName is a simpler and more direct way of selecting a node for a pod than `nodeSelector` or `affinity` rules.
 In the Pod specification, you can use the nodeName field to specify the name of the node where the pod should run.
 When nodeName is used, any `nodeSelector` or affinity/anti-affinity rules are ignored, and the kubelet on the specified node tries to place the pod on that node.
-You can refer to [find constraints/use cases](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodename) and apply them to your services.
+You can refer to [nodeName](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodename) for more information about node selection constraints and apply them to your services.

 Specify the `nodeName` constraints to your services in the custom values file: